newwayland/blog/content/post/a-bond-primer-for-non-believers/index.md

 The simplest arrangement is to operate at the short end.

-Warren Mosler's prescription for the United States is that the Treasury should issue nothing longer than three-month Treasury bills.
+[Warren Mosler's prescription for the United States][3] is that the Treasury should issue nothing longer than three-month Treasury bills.

 Three-month bills give the private sector a safe, interest-bearing